google/clif/clif/python/primer.md

 # The Python Clif Primer

-This is a user guide for using Python Clif.
+This is a user guide for using Python Clif - The Python extension module generator that wraps C++ libraries.
 It tries to be clear and explain all the nuances involved in detail.

 The organization of this document is such that it starts with illustration of the simplest of Clif wrappings and progressively builds on this information